-San Juan Harbor is located on the north coast of Puerto Rico and is the island’s principal port.
-The majority of the commonwealth’s waterborne cargo and cruise ships pass through the harbor, handling more than 75 percent of the Commonwealth’s non-petroleum waterborne commerce.
+San Juan Harbor is located on the northern coast of Puerto Rico and is the island’s principal port.
+The majority of the Commonwealth’s waterborne cargo and cruise ships pass through the harbor, handling more than 75 percent of the non-petroleum waterborne commerce.

 San Juan Harbor currently suffers from known shipping inefficiencies due to limited channel width and depth.
 Existing cargo shippers experience increased operation costs due to light loading, vessel size limitations, and congestion delays.
 Cruise vessel operators experience increased in-port maneuvering costs due to channel and turning basin width and depth constraints.
 And bulk fuel importers including liquified petroleum gas (LPG) and liquified natural gas (LNG) experience increased operation costs due to vessel size limitations.

 The U.S. Army Corps of Engineers, Jacksonville District completed a feasibility study on August 23, 2018, that recommended a plan to improve the economic efficiency of commercial navigation and power generation in San Juan Harbor.
 The recommended plan includes widening and deepening the inner harbor channels that lead to cruise ship and petroleum terminal operators.
 The recommended plan, also known as the National Economic Development plan, maximizes net benefits while protecting the Nation’s environment.
 The non-Federal sponsor for the project is the Puerto Rico Ports Authority, which owns, operates, and manages facilities for cargo and cruise vessels at the harbor.